gigamono/tera/README.md

 `tera` is based on [deno core](https://github.com/denoland/deno/tree/main/core) and inspired by [deno runtime](https://github.com/denoland/deno/tree/main/runtime).

-There is plan to support WebAssembly with zero cold start in the future.
+There is plan to support WebAssembly in the future.

 > Information provided here is for folks working on this package.
 If your goal is to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono) on how to do that.